rod-m/engine-programming-for-games/README.md

 Setup a java IDE like Eclipse to extend the processing.org papplet. see tutorial here https://processing.org/tutorials/eclipse/

+# Eclipse and GIT
+Due to a bug with importing a git repo as a Java Project, you should first import from git and create an new general project.
+If the project was added to your work directory you can remove the project without deleting the files.
+Then you can use the option in Eclipse - 'Open Projects from file system', select the git repo content folder.
+This will force Eclipse to recognise the project as a java project.
+An odd workaround but will work.

 Each branch forms a new sprint checkpoint.
 # Master branch
 Skeleton GameObject setup.